-House in House is a 1300-square-foot single-family home sited in a forest clearing along Lake Walker in Washington state.
-The house is designed to point to its context through a hybridization of two images—that of an existing log cabin and of the surrounding landscape.
+House in House is a 1,300-square-foot single-family residence sited in a forest clearing along Lake Walker in Washington State.
+The house points to its context by hybridizing two images: an existing log cabin and the surrounding landscape.

-House in House reconstructs the size and shape of the existing log cabin within an outer shell.
-It produces two homes for the price of one: the inner house nestled in the outer house, and a public exterior surrounding a private core.
-While nearly identical in shape and proportion, each house presents differing qualities to distinguish one from the other.
-The outer house has no program but deploys typical elements—fenestrations, siding, roofing—to look like a house, while the inner house resembles a sculpture but houses all of the functional spaces of a traditional home.
-The outer house is covered by an image wrapper that stretches taut over its surface.
-Its pattern samples the forest beyond, using photographs taken from multiple perspectives to create a camouflage graphic that merges the house with the surrounding environment.
+House in House reconstructs the size and shape of the log cabin within an outer shell.
+It produces two similar houses for the price of one: an inner house and an exterior envelope.
+While nearly identical in shape and proportion, the two houses possess distinguishing qualities.
+The outer envelope has no program but deploys typical elements—fenestration, siding, roofing—to look like a house; the inner house resembles a sculpture but contains all the functional spaces of a traditional home.

 An image wrapper mimicking the surrounding forest stretches tautly over the exterior envelope.
 Based on photographs taken from multiple perspectives, the pattern on the wrapper creates a camouflage that merges the house with its context.